 Jason’s treatment began with brain radiation, and they planned to start chemotherapy after that.

-“However, genetic testing on the tumor showed that Jason’s cancer cells harbored a rare mutation in a gene called ALK (Analplastic Lymphoma Kinase), leading to uncontrolled cell growth,” says Dr. Dhillon.
+“However, genetic testing on the tumor showed that Jason’s cancer cells harbored a rare mutation in a gene called ALK (Anaplastic Lymphoma Kinase), leading to uncontrolled cell growth,” says Dr. Dhillon.
 “Based on this finding, Jason was started on a drug called alectinib, which specifically targets the ALK gene.
 The beauty of this medication is that it’s a pill taken every day that does not have chemotherapy-like side effects, and patients tolerate it fairly well.”

 At the time, alectinib was not yet approved by the FDA for upfront use, but it was showing promising results for patients with this mutation, which affects only around 5% of lung cancer patients.
-(Later that same year, this drug was approved for use in patients with previously untreated ALK positive metastatic non-small cell lung cancer.)
+(Later that same year, this drug was approved for use in patients with previously untreated ALK-positive metastatic non-small cell lung cancer.)
 The medication worked, and a series of scans over the next several months showed that the tumors in his brain and lungs were shrinking.

 Five years have passed since Jason was officially diagnosed, and against all odds, he’s still here thanks to his unwavering positivity and a personalized treatment that was designed specifically to target his cancer.
 He continues taking the medication daily.
 “The next step would be to use new cancer detection technologies to see if and when it would be safe to stop treatment for him,” says Dr. Dhillon.